 The Otherworld Journey

 Follow in the footsteps of your protagonist and retell the story from your character’s point of view.
 The Otherworld Journey is for those who have done The Story Tour and want to deepen their experience.
-You’ll look at the narrative that governs the home state and see how a dark power is overthrown or a spell is broken.

 What is the WonderLit Method?